singularityhub/singularityware.github.io/pages/docs/install/install-linux.md

 *** singularity.conf (Y/I/N/O/D/Z) [default=N] ?
 Y
 ```

 And for a user, it's probably well suited to use the defaults.
-For a cluster admin, we recommend that you read the <a href="/docs-config">admin docs</a> to get a better understanding of the configuration file options available to you.
+For a cluster admin, we recommend that you read the <a href="{{ site.baseurl }}/docs-config">admin docs</a> to get a better understanding of the configuration file options available to you.
 Remember that you can always tweak the files at `/etc/singularity/singularity.conf` and `/etc/singularity/init` if you want to make changes.

 After this install, you should confirm that `2.3-dist` is the version installed: